seedubjay/seedubjay.github.io/you-are-being-watched.md

 [One such company](https://www.inspectlet.com) providing this service proclaims that you can _"watch individual visitors use your site as if you're looking over their shoulders"_.

-(Yes, apparently this is a brag, not an admission of guilt.)
+(Yes, apparently this is them bragging, not an admission of guilt.)

-It's also worth noting that **none of this tracking ever needs to be disclosed to the user**.
+It's also worth noting that **none of this tracking ever needs to be disclosed to the visitors**.

 Why do companies do this?
 In theory it is used for fairly tame purposes like checking that users are understanding how to fill out an online form correctly.